sparkyneko/Foxiebot-kit/README.md

 ------
 ``npm install``
 ``node app.js [your name]``
-You will be given admin priviledges on the bot that way.
+You will be given admin privileges on the bot that way.

 License
 -------